globaleaks/whistleblowing-software/documentation/user/admin/BackupAndRestore.rst

      tar --exclude='/var/globaleaks/backups' -zcvf $filepath /var/globaleaks
    fi

-After the completion of the command you willfind  a tar.gz archive within the /var/globaleaks/backups.
+After the completion of the command you will find  a tar.gz archive within the /var/globaleaks/backups.
 The file will have the format: globaleaks-$version-$timestamp.tar.gz

 GlobaLeaks does automatically perform a backup at each platform update and the backup is kept under data